 that the word he heard gave him a vision of God’s plan and purpose for the

-tells everything we need to know about Him.
-Is he a competent deliverer?
-His
+Church.
+The appearance of Christ tells everything we need to know about Him.

-worthy of our service and suffering?
-His appearance says yes!
+He is a competent deliverer and worthy of our service and suffering.
 When nothing is

 Rev 1-13